hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 ---
 The purpose of this blog is to familiarize readers with the recently released PowerShell library for the HPE GreenLake Edge-to-Cloud platform.
 This library allows PowerShell developers, IT automation experts, and DevOps professionals to use the platform's API without having to rely on the GUI.

-With the introduction of this new library, individuals possessing basic PowerShell proficiency can now automate their interaction with the HPE GreenLake API, leverage numerous resources offered by the HPE Cloud Platform and experience increased productivity and efficiency.

 With the introduction of this new library, anyone with basic PowerShell skills can now automate their interaction with the HPE GreenLake API, leverage the many resources offered by the HPE Cloud Platform, and enjoy increased productivity and efficiency.

 Are you seeking agility and the ability to automate routine tasks through HPE GreenLake?
 If so, this library is the ideal solution for you!